graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 Note: Arguments to a field are either static (in which case they're part of the document and will never change within the same aether) or they are provided via variables.
-We want to track direct access to the variable type arguments via {aether}.{variableValuesPlan}, but access to static arguments does not require any tracking at all.
+We want to track direct access to the variable type arguments via {aether}.{trackedVariableValuesPlan}, but access to static arguments does not require any tracking at all.

 Note: This recurses - values that are static input objects can contain variables within their descendent fields.
 This recursion is handled via {InputPlan} which results in {InputStaticLeafPlan} for static values.